Averroes Ai Automated Visual inspection software

 Why Managing Defect Data Matters

 Effective defect data management is no longer a luxury.
-It’s a necessity – especially in high-stakes sectors like semiconductors, pharmaceuticals, and electronics manufacturing.

 Here’s why: